Educators

 Grade 4

-Identify people (eg. Parents, guardians, neighbours, teachers and community agencies (eg. Kids Help Phone) that can assist with injury prevention, emergency situations and violence prevention
+Identify people (e.g., parents, guardian, neighbours, teachers) and community agencies (e.g., Kids’ Help Phone) that can assist with injury prevention, emergency situations, and violence prevention

-Recognize and understand traffic signals and signs and understand that bikes are vehicles and must obey all traffic signs
+Recognize and understand traffic signals, signs & understand that bikes are vehicles & must obey all signs

-Know and demonstrate safe riding practices in the Safety Village
+Know & demonstrate safe bike riding practices in the Safety Village Video-Bike Safety with Bill Nye The Science Guy

 Grade 5